DSDmark/DSDmark/README.md

 > #### 😈 Youth is a lie.
 It is nothing but evil.

-Those who rejoice in youth deceive themselves and those around them, accepting in full the circumstances that devour them.
+Those who rejoice in youth deceive themselves and those around them, accepting in full the circumstances that devour them. ʕ •́؈•̀ ₎
 In the face of the word **Youth,** they will twist any common interpretation or accepted notion out of recognition.

 In their minds, lies, secrets, sins, and failure are nothing more than the spice of youth.